Hi, I’m Alison Ellis.

 - Italy.
 The food, the art, the views, the food….Need I say more?

 - Warm maple syrup.
-Because slightly warmed maple syrup on pancakes is next-level.
+Because slightly warmed maple syrup is next-level.

 Education

-I’m the creator of Flower Math and founder of realflowerbusiness.com I released my first online course for floral designers in 2015, and I now have over a dozen online business courses for florists, as well as one-on-one coaching sessions.
+I’m the creator of Flower Math and founder of realflowerbusiness.com where I’ve taught thousands or floral designers around the world through my free tips, online business courses for florists, as well as private coaching.

 I’ve made guest appearances on: